jennyskrytenjohnsen/carelink_code/README.md

 # carelink_code

-For the database task:
+## Database Task

+### registrate_refugees.sql
-registrate_refugees.sql contains the creation of all the tables in the database registrate_refugees.
+- Contains the creation of all tables in the registrate_refugees database.

-The table refugee contains all information about the refugees.
+- The refugee table contains all information about the refugees.

-The table refugee_relations contains all information about relations between the refugees.
+- The refugee_relations table contains all information about relations between the refugees.
   Each relation must be instantiated in this table using two asylum_card_IDs and a relation type, for example: asylum_card_ID1, asylum_card_ID2, 'Brother'.

-The table place_of_residence stores the addresses where the refugees live.
+- The place_of_residence table stores the addresses where the refugees live.

-The table refugee_family is updated automatically using the find_family_id.py script.
+- The refugee_family table is updated automatically using the find_family_id.py script.

+### insert_instances.sql
-insert_instances.sql creates the data entries (instances) for the different database tables.
+Creates the data entries (instances) for the different database tables.

-How to run find_family_id.py:
+### How to run find_family_id.py:

+1. Install:
-Install: pip install mysql-connector-python networkx
+pip install mysql-connector-python networkx

-Run: find_family_id.py.
+2. Run:
-REMEMBER TO CHANGE YOU PASSWORD FOR THE DATABASE CONNECTION
+find_family_id.py

+- Remember to change your password for the database connection

-Is can be run when new instances is created in table refugee_relations
+- find_family.py can be run when new instances are created in the refugee_relations table.

-FOR the API task:
+## API task:

-Download:
+### Download:
 dotnet add package Microsoft.EntityFrameworkCore dotnet add package Pomelo.EntityFrameworkCore.MySql dotnet add package Microsoft.EntityFrameworkCore.Tools dotnet add package Swashbuckle.AspNetCore dotnet add package Microsoft.AspNetCore.OpenApi

+### How to run
-- Remember to insert password to local database (in appsettings.json) & turn on MYSQL connection on computer
+1. Remember to insert the password to your local database in appsettings.json and turn on the MySQL connection on your computer.

-- Open the .cs files.
+2. Open the .cs files.

-- In the Terminal go to the carelink_api file
+3. In the Terminal, go to the carelink_api folder.

-- write dotnet run
+4. Write: dotnet run in the terminal

-- Insert the http://localhost:5077/swagger/index.html as a webadress (maybe your computer uses another localhost adress, be observant)
+5. Insert http://localhost:5077/swagger/index.html as a web address (note: your computer might use another localhost address – be observant).

-- Try the APIs :D
+6. Try the APIs :D